The Family Table

 As parents, there are so many things we assume our kids will just know how to do, and when they don’t, or things don’t go the way we imagined, it can bring up a lot of doubt, frustration, second-guessing, and even shame (shouldn’t I know how to fix this?!).

-That’s where Family Table Nutrition comes in.
+That’s where Cristina comes in.

-Family Table is here to help you feel more confident and supported in feeding your child.
+Cristina is here to help you feel more confident and supported in feeding your child.
 Cristina works with families to build developmentally appropriate feeding skills that help children feel comfortable, curious, and joyful around food.

 She’s here to help you share one meal, sit down together, and actually enjoy it!